 Whether you grow from seed or plug plants, all that's needed is a relatively fertile, well drained, soil that gets the sun for at least half the day.

 You don't even have to grow them together, with good foliage and attractive flowers many will not look out of place in an ornamental flowerbed.

-Try these top ten readily available medicinal plants:
+Here are my top ten readily available medicinal plants:

 Garlic: Excellent to relieve colds and flu with antibacterial, antiviral and anti-fungal properties

 Peppermint: Helps with indigestion and relieves upset stomachs